slacgismo/gismo-cloud-deploy/README.md

 ```

 11. Check the save file in `./gismoclouddeploy/services/cli/results` folder.
 If you can see the save data in file, you have successfully build and run your custom code-blocks in this application on AWS EKS.
+    The `./gismoclouddeploy/services/cli/results/plot` folder contains a gantt plot that shows the details of this run-time's parallelism.

 12. To find out more information of this application, please follow the rest sections.